 - Is there a national psoriasis support group?

+What are psoriasis symptoms and signs?
 What does psoriasis look like?

-What are psoriasis symptoms and signs?
-(Continued)
+Plaque psoriasis signs and symptoms appear as red or pink small scaly bumps that merge into plaques of raised skin.
+Plaque psoriasis classically affects skin over the elbows, knees, and scalp and is often itchy.
+Although any area may be involved, plaque psoriasis tends to be more common at sites of friction, scratching, or abrasion.
 Sometimes pulling off one of these small dry white flakes of skin causes a tiny blood spot on the skin.
-This is medically referred to as a special diagnostic sign in psoriasis called the Auspitz sign.
+This is a special diagnostic sign in psoriasis called the Auspitz sign.

-Finger and toenails often exhibit small pits (pinpoint depressions) and/or larger yellowish-brown separations of the nail bed called "oil spots."
+Fingernails and toenails often exhibit small pits (pinpoint depressions) and/or larger yellowish-brown separations of the nail from the nail bed at the fingertip called distal onycholysis.
 Nail psoriasis may be confused with and incorrectly diagnosed as a fungal nail infection.

 Scalp psoriasis may look like severe dandruff with dry flakes and red areas of skin.
-It may be difficult to differentiate between scalp psoriasis and seborrhea dermatitis when only the scalp is involved.
+It can be difficult to differentiate between scalp psoriasis and seborrheic dermatitis when only the scalp is involved.
 However, the treatment is often very similar for both conditions.